front-end-intermediate/DOM-Scripting/readme.md

 ### `xhr.responseText` String to Object

-The JSON response you get back my look like on object but is in fact a string (`console.log(typeof(xhr.responseText))`).
+The JSON response you get back may look like an object but is in fact a string (`console.log(typeof(xhr.responseText))`).
 In order to work with the data we need to convert it into a JavaScript object.
 You do this with the `JSON.parse()` method.

 ```js
 // Convert data string to an object